Andy Murray Bio And Facts

 How many titles has Andy Murray won?

-Andy Murray has won 46 singles titles and 3 doubles titles in his career.
-Murray has also won 2 of those 3 doubles titles with his brother, Jamie Murray, as his teammate.
-Murray has won 3 grand slam titles in his career.
+Andy Murray has won 46 singles titles and three doubles titles in his career.
+Murray has also won two of those three doubles titles with his brother, Jamie Murray, as his teammate.
+Murray has won three Grand Slam titles in his career.
 Murray won Wimbledon in 2012 and 2016, and won the U.S Open in 2012.
 Murray also won an Olympic gold in 2012.

 Where is Andy Murray from?